aditbaco/pandu/replit.md

 # Overview

-PANDU (Platform Aplikasi Nusantara Data Unified) is a full-stack web application that provides a comprehensive form building and management platform specialized for healthcare and medical form submissions.
+PANDU (Sistem Pendukung Rekam Medis Terpadu) is a full-stack web application that provides a comprehensive form building and management platform specialized for healthcare and medical form submissions.
 The application allows users to create custom forms with drag-and-drop functionality, manage form submissions with custom URL routing patterns, and view analytics.
 Built with modern web technologies, it features a React frontend with TypeScript, an Express.js backend, and PostgreSQL database integration using Drizzle ORM.

 ## Recent Changes (August 13, 2025)
 - **Updated Custom URL Routing**: Changed URL pattern to `/{form_slug}/{kunjungan_id}/{nopen}/{norm}/{oleh}` for better organization and parameter access